konnov/protocols-made-fun/_posts/2026-05-26-zookeeper-testing.md

  - Figure 3 shows the number of lines added and deleted in the whole repository.
  - Figure 4 shows the number of lines added and deleted in the specification files.
  - Figure 5 shows the number of lines added and deleted in the test harness (zoomonkey).

+You can see that the commit volume decays with time.
+This is a sign of convergence.
+The first week has the most commits and the most code added and deleted.
+This was the bootstrapping phase.
+It's also interesting to observe a big splash around the first-second week of April.
+This is where we start to reach a new class of behaviors that did not match the implementation.

   <figure>
     <a href="{{ site.baseurl }}/img/zk-testing/git_stats_commits.png" target="_blank" title="Click to open full-size"><picture>